hphelion/documentation/moonshot/manage.imagebuilder.md

         To create a PXE image, use the following command:

-        <pre>ramdisk-image-create -a amd64 –o pxe deploy</pre>
+        <pre>ramdisk-image-create -a amd64 &ndash; pxe deploy</pre>

-        This creates two files: &lt;pxe>.initramfs and &lt;pxe>.kernel
+        This creates two files: pxe.initramfs and pxe.kernel

     - **RHEL image**

-        To create a RHEL image with associated kernel and ramdisk images, use the following command:
+        To create a RHEL VM image with associated kernel and ramdisk images, use the following command:

-        <pre>disk-image-create –o &lt;image_prefix> –a amd64 –u base rhel baremetal</pre>
+        <pre>disk-image-create &ndash;o &lt;image_prefix> &ndash;a amd64 &ndash;u base rhel baremetal</pre>

+        <p>This creates three files: &lt;image_prefix>.qcow2, &lt;image_prefix>.vmlinux, and &lt;image_prefix>.kernel</p>

 ### Using your disk image with OpenStack ### {#image-builder-openstack}
-Now that you have created your disk image, you can add it to Glance and manage it with OpenStack.
+Now that you have created your image, you can add it to Glance and manage it with OpenStack.

 1. Copy the image file base.qcow2, and associated kernel and ramdisk images, to the OpenStack controller node using the following commands: